DataHenHQ/documentations/source/high_level.rst

       exporter_type: json
       collection: products
       write_mode: line
+      no_tar: true #removes tar and gives just the ending file without subfolder
       limit: 100
       offset: 10
       start_on_job_done: true # This field will auto start this exporter